logo2

 17. State of Michigan Department of Labor.
 1910.
 First Annual Report of the Department of Labor of the State of Michigan.
 Wynkoop Hallenbeck Crawford Co., State Printers.
 Lansing, MI.

 18. Michigan Bureau of Labor and Industrial Statistics.
-1917.
-Thirty-Fourth Annual Report of the Department of Labor of the State of Michigan.
+1918.
+Thirty-Fifth Annual Report of the Department of Labor of the State of Michigan.
 Wynkoop Hallenbeck Crawford Co., State Printers.
 Lansing, MI.

 19. State of Michigan Department of Labor.
 1919.
 Thirty-Sixth Annual Report of the Department of Labor of the State of Michigan.
 Fort Wayne Printing Co.
 Fort Wayne, Indiana.